In This Volume

 The plaintiff obtained a judgment for unpaid legal fees in a U.S. court and commenced an action in British Columbia to enforce the U.S. court order.
 The U.S. court order enjoined the defendant from disposing of any interest in land.
 The plaintiff filed a certificate of pending litigation against title to a property in British Columbia owned by the defendant.
 On this application, the defendant sought an order cancelling the certificate.
 The court found that the plaintiff had no claim to any proprietary or ownership interest in the defendant’s land and that, even if the plaintiff were successful in its action to enforce the U.S. court order, the plaintiff could not force the defendant to divest himself of any interest in the land.
 Therefore, the court ordered cancellation of the certificate (Rissman v.
 Chen, 2012 BCSC 715).

 The applicant and the respondent entered into a memorandum of understanding (MOU) whereby the applicant agreed to purchase a residential property and the respondent agreed to provide the general contracting services necessary to renovate the existing house.
 The MOU also contemplated that the property would be sold and that the profits, if any, would be shared equally between the parties.
 In this proceeding, the respondent sought specific performance of the profit share agreement but did not seek a declaration that he was entitled to an interest in the land.
 The court distinguished Youyi Group Holdings (Canada) Ltd. v.
-Brentwood Lanes Canada Ltd., 2014 BCCA 388 (see the commentary to “249 Power of court to order cancellation of charge” in this Manual) where a claim for specific performance of an agreement for sale of property by a putative purchaser created an entitlement to file a certificate of pending litigation.
+Brentwood Lanes Canada Ltd., 2014 BCCA 388 (see the commentary to “249 Power of court to order cancellation of charge” in chapter 17 (Land Title Act Part 16 (ss.
+241 to 259)—Cancellation of Charges) where a claim for specific performance of an agreement for sale of property by a putative purchaser created an entitlement to file a certificate of pending litigation.
 In the present case, the entitlement did not arise because the respondent sought specific performance of an agreement to sell property in the market place and claimed a portion of the resulting profit (RodRozen Designs Inc. v.
 0977168 B.C.
 Ltd., 2016 BCSC 834).

 Estate or Interest Must Be Registrable